PeterOrneholm/Orneholm.PEAccounting/README.md

 });
 ```

-## Getting started

-A console application with a few usecases is available in [Samples](samples/Orneholm.PEAccountingNet.ConsoleAppSample).

 ## Models

 The native models used to map the XML requests and responses are not exposed through the API, but instead beeing mapped against custom models.